The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Path-Risk Term and Regression Specification

 \subsection{Intuition and derivation of the path-risk term}

-The functional form of the GBM term originates from the observation that a parity-enforcement position is exposed to interim mark-to-market losses and capital commitment before maturity.
+The GBM term begins from the observation that a parity-enforcement position can be deterministic at maturity but capital-using before maturity.
 A position combining a synthetic long forward with a short futures contract pays

-at maturity and is therefore deterministic at expiration.
-Before maturity, however, interim futures-price movements alter the margin account, adverse price paths can trigger additional capital requirements, and failure to inject capital promptly jeopardizes position maintenance.
+at maturity.
+Before maturity, however, futures-price movements affect the margin account.
+Adverse paths require capital support, and failure to provide that support can prevent the trader from reaching the terminal payoff.